jsoma/playfair-projects/checklist-story.md

     - [ ] My pitch has been approved (see `PITCHING.md`)
     - [ ] My story issue links to my pitch issue
+    - [ ] I link to my finalized (ish) data source(s)
+    - [ ] I've included a brief summary of my story
+    - [ ] I've included some possible headlines or findings
+    - [ ] I've included some links or images as inspiration (if you have any)
-    - [ ] I have included an update of my visualization/story in a comment
+    - [ ] I've included an update of my visualization/story in a comment
     - [ ] I have received two comments of peer feedback
     - [ ] I have received editorial feedback